 In 2015, “Bad” Brad took his 18 plus years at that point of conducting interviews with some of the biggest names in Boxing and Hollywood, and created The “Bad” Brad Berkwitt Show which has become a fan favorite in the United States & around the world.
-To date, he has had on a who’s who of boxing, entertainment, politics, business and more with guests like Anthony Scaramucci, Glenn Kirschner, Frank Figliuzzi, Olive Troye, Mary L. Trump, Anthony Scaramucci, Wang Chung, Melissa Manchester, Lead Singer of the Legendary Tubes, Fee Waybill, Eric Roberts, Hal Linden, Stephanie Winston Wolkoff, Trevor Steele and Johnnie Cristo of The Escape Club and Lead Singer Gordon Deppe and Sandy Horne from the hit Canadian band the Spoons to name just a few.
+To date, he has had on a who’s who of boxing, entertainment, politics, business and more with guests like Anthony Scaramucci, Glenn Kirschner, Frank Figliuzzi, Olive Troye, Mary L. Trump, Wang Chung, Melissa Manchester, Lead Singer of the Legendary Tubes, Fee Waybill, Eric Roberts, Hal Linden, Stephanie Winston Wolkoff, Trevor Steele and Johnnie Cristo of The Escape Club and Lead Singer Gordon Deppe and Sandy Horne from the hit Canadian band Spoons to name just a few.
 “Bad” Brad is using his show as a platform for his own activism and support for social justice and civil rights issues.
 Berkwitt has moved away from the show’s original sports theme to a cultural one to give greater access to personalities impacting culture.

 “Bad” Brad is also considered in many circles as a film historian.
 He has one of the largest collections of Frank Sinatra’s music on CD and has collected Sinatra memorabilia over the years.
 Yes, of course, Sinatra is his favorite male singer of all time.
 Flip that for his favorite female singer.
 You will hear him playing “The Little Sparrow” Edith Piaf in his rotation of daily music.
 Two singers who truly are icons in their industry!